-- Consume 1 tablespoon (15 grams) of MCT oil (this is our favorite brand – use coupon RULEDME for 15% off).
+- Consume one tablespoon (15 grams) of MCT oil (this is our favorite brand – use coupon RULEDME for 15% off).

-- Eat up to 1 ounce (28 grams) of full-fat cheese per egg eaten.
+- Eat one tablespoon of butter (or oil) and up to 1 ounce (28 grams) of full-fat cheese per egg eaten.

 - Eat an egg-based meal every three to five hours, even if you aren’t hungry.